 - Soak and relax in this positive state, letting the significance of the situation slowly dissolve.
 Take as much time as you need until any negative emotions have completely dissolved.

 Just like learning to play a new sport or musical instrument, biofeedback requires a commitment to training and practice to be successful.
-Knowledgeable SAS Health Care Center instructors certified in the HeartMath approach offer Biofeedback Training in small, in-person group settings throughout the year to all SAS employees and adult dependents covered under the SAS Medical Plan.
+Knowledgeable SAS Health Care Center instructors certified in the HeartMath approach offer Biofeedback Training in small group settings throughout the year to all SAS employees and adult dependents covered under the SAS Medical Plan.

 1 lemon, sliced